tekiegirl/TheMadKatas/4.ADRs/005We-will-use-a-Graph-Database.md

 ## Context
-The current data store is a relational database, but this is not the only option.
-Analysis of the options against identified requirements of the data store is required.
+System requires appropriate database technology which suits the needs around Customer centric views, Product centric and Expert centric views
+Business critical functions knowledge base search or matching to right expert will need to be met elegantly.

+Non-functional requirements around Availability, Flexibility to change also needs to be considered.

 See [Datastore Solution Overview](../2.SolutionBackground/datastore/README.md) for the analysis.

 ## Decision